 Let's take a closer look at the latest employment report numbers on Full and Part-Time Employment.
 Buried near the bottom of Table A-9 of the government's Employment Situation Summary are the numbers for Full- and Part-Time Workers, with 35-or-more hours as the arbitrary divide between the two categories.
 The source is the monthly Current Population Survey (CPS) of households.
 The focus is on total hours worked regardless of whether the hours are from a single or multiple jobs.

 The Labor Department has been collecting this since 1968, a time when only 13.5% of US employees were part-timers.
 That number peaked at 20.1% in January 2010.
 The latest data point, over ten years later, is lower at 16.6% last month.

 Here is a visualization of the trend in the 21st century, with the percentage of full-time employed on the left axis and the part-time employed on the right.
 We see a conspicuous crossover during the Great Recession.
 Since early 2016, the two cohorts have slowly drifted apart, with full-time employment gaining.

 Interestingly, this trend has continued, even during the COVID-19 global pandemic and recession.
 As of October 2022, Full-time employment made up 83.4% of all employment.

 Here's a longer-term view of this same chart.

-As you can see, the majority of part-timers in 2019 voluntarily took part-time work, while this number dropped in 2020 due to the pandemic.
+As you can see, more part-timers in 2019 "voluntarily" took part-time work, while this number dropped in 2020 due to the pandemic.
 In fact, in 2020 over 33% more part-timers "involuntarily" took part-time work than in 2019.
 Economic reasons include slack work or business conditions, could only find part-time work, seasonal work, or job started and ended during the week.
 These figures have dropped back to figures similar to 2019.